An Exceptional Experience in Memory Care

 Our Alzheimer's and dementia care experience has shown us that those with memory loss thrive when a number of key factors are present.

 - Certified and experienced staff are committed to making Friendship House a home for our residents in need of memory support.
 To maintain a non-clinical atmosphere, the caregivers are called Companions.
 Companions provide friendship and support for our memory care residents and their families.
 Mutual admiration, respect, and fun are the hallmarks of Companion-Resident relationships.
-Each Companion is a Certified Caregiver, and has completed the EssentiALZ Dementia Care through the Alzheimer's Association.
+Each Companion is a Certified Caregiver.
 Our campus' on-site Director of Health Services is an RN with a Bachelor and Master's degrees in Nursing.
 We advocate the Virtual Dementia Tour, a special course provided to staff, residents, family, and friends to experience what a resident with dementia may experience.
 This provides our nurses and companions with a more complete understanding of the challenges our memory care residents may face.

 - The residential setting in our memory care community is conducive to exploration both indoors and outdoors.
 Abundant therapy gardens and secure backyard within the Friendship House grounds are available where residents can freely and safely explore the outdoors.